bloombit-dev/beluga/Documentation/cookbook.md

 ### Callgraph Analysis

-The following generates a callgraph without value analysis.
+The following generates a callgraph with a "cocktail" of simple value analysis.
-Without value analysis calls to variables, struct fields, etc will not be considered currently.

 The callgraph is an adjaceny list where a vertex is a Binja.Type.Symbol.
 Note that that a vertex isn't a function